 A great example of the fast-growing trend in vehicle electrification is the simple fact that many young, forward-thinking companies (and even the legacy auto-makers) are working hard to bring more than capable fully electric and hybrid-electric cars and now trucks and 4×4’s to market including but not limited to…

 Erroneously enough, it seems that some of these EVSE blocking folk may be committing these acts as some form of misguided political statement.
-There is evidence suggesting some of these individuals may feel that owning Tesla and other electric vehicles are somehow anti-American.
+There is some anecdotal evidence suggesting some of these individuals may feel that owning Tesla and other electric vehicles are somehow anti-American.
 If this is true, then it is obvious – these people have not done the simple online research revealing Tesla as an American car company.
 Tesla’s vehicle and battery factories, parts suppliers, shops, and service facilities create a manufacturing, delivery, and customer care chain employing tens of thousands of hard-working Americans in hundreds of cities, towns, communities, and truckers on the roads (soon to be driving Tesla electric Semi trucks.)

 You may also be surprised to learn that Tesla now rates as the